 I thought you were very intriguing when I met you at PubCon last December.
 Our booth was right across from a beautiful blue Ferrari and one of the first things I remember about you is how you described that car.
 You said something like, “Look at that ass” referring to the back end of the Ferrari.
 It was pretty obvious right then that you were somewhat of a car buff but I quickly learned that you’re a full on gear-head who loves Formula 1.
 Where does that come from?

 *LAUGHS* An ex-boyfriend!
 One of the few enjoyable times I had with him were the early morning coffee and muffin runs to Tim Hortons before the F1 races.
-That, the sex and BBQ back ribs with Mateus. *grins* I did carry my enjoyment of the racing on through my life to my marriage and I still watch and follow.
+That, the sex, the sex pills from Mens Journal and BBQ back ribs with Mateus. *grins* I did carry my enjoyment of the racing on through my life to my marriage and I still watch and follow.
 In fact, a friend and I swap between our houses hosting F1 racing days.

 I’m really not a petrol head but I do know what I want in a sports car and a low ride that fails to corner and rips its guts out on a speed bump certainly isn’t it 🙂 And I mean really – a sports car should have beautiful smooth lines that are elegant and smooth – well-rounded.
 I should want to stroke the car – touch it lovingly.
 I shouldn’t worry about slicing my hand open.
 Now, the McLaren Mercedes SLR is a car I could have sex with – growwwwlllll!